 “Are we nearly there yet?”

 I turned around & immediately doubled-over with laughter, which continued so long my husband began to think he might have actually killed me.
 There on the bed sat a cat-shaped Halloween basket we had picked up the year before, which we couldn’t bear to put away for a whole year so assigned it the role of storing our PlayStation controllers, nick-named Kontroller Kitty.
-Due to our rather ridiculous sense of humour, Kontroller Kitty has a voice & personality, & now it appears she sneaks into our luggage to come on holiday with us.
+Due to our rather ridiculous sense of humour, Kontroller Kitty has a voice & personality, & now it appears also sneaks into our luggage to come on holiday with us.
 At least I now understood why Jarred had taken so long locking up.

-I assigned Kontroller Kitty the temporary role of medicine dispensing kitty, & placed her on top of the chest of drawers by my wheelchair.
+I assigned Kontroller Kitty the temporary role of medicine dispensing kitty, & placed them on top of the chest of drawers by my wheelchair.
 It didn’t take particularly long to unpack to rest of our luggage, neither of us being the type to pack the kitchen sink (just Halloween decorations in November).

 It was late afternoon, & as the sun began to set we decided to go for a wander along the banks of the River Ouse, which was almost full-to-bursting at this time of year.
 It was cold enough for a thin layer of ice to have formed in places, & the few geese that remained looked thoroughly fed up.